department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/1222-PACT-Act/conversation-guide.md

 ### Thank-You and Closing - 5 minutes
 Great, thank you so much.
 This has been really helpful for our team, and we appreciate you taking the time to share your thoughts with us today.
 Do you have any questions or last thoughts for me before we end the session?

 ### Emergency Exit
 **Out of questions:** We have covered all the questions I have for you today.
 Thank you so much for your time and feedback.

-**Blame technology:** I am so sorry, but I just learned that the [website/prototype/thing I wanted to test with you today] is unexpectedly not working.
+**Blame technology:** I am so sorry, but I just learned that the prototype is unexpectedly not working.
 I apologize for the inconvenience and thank you for your time.

 **Backup Moderator:** This is best to practice beforehand, but can work if there is an emergency with the moderator.
 Appoint another team member who will be on the call as the backup moderator.
 You can say “for the next part of this session [backup moderator name] will moderate.”
 They should be prepared to jump in if something happens to you or you are not comfortable to finish the session.